DAEN690-S22-OA/OceanicAirspaceProject/README.md

 The project code is currently complete.
 No further updates or maintenance will be done on this code.

 ## Folder and File explanation
-1. Development Process (folder):
+1. Development Process (folder): Folder containing older versions of the code at various stages that served different purposes throughout the development process.
+They are not needed to utilize the final solutions.
-2. Project Documentation (folder):
+2. Project Documentation (folder): Folder with an explanation of each function and a map of flow of the algorithm.
 4. Detect_Potential_Loss_Separation.ipynb (file): Final version of the code as a Jupyter Notebook
 5. Detect_Potential_Loss_Separation.ipynb (file): Final version of the code as a Python Script
 3. README.md (file):